IAmPattycakes/ChatRat/README.md

 # ChatRat
 ChatRat is a twitch chat bot built in Go that is a dedicated shitpost machine.
 Also does some other things, but for now the main thing is just a markov shitpost generator.
+He tries to act like a normal member of chat, but isn't the brightest so he can kinda go off the rails sometimes.

 ## Commands
 Commands are permissioned, so only trusted users are allowed to execute them.
 Currently the commands are: